Welcome to Loh Lab @ CQT

 Mar 2023

 Our work on achieving large (225-atom) defect-free arrays with a high success probability is now published in Physical Review Applied and featured in the APS Physics magazine!
 Very satisfying to see the Singapore lion head symbol appear in a Physical Review journal.
 Congrats to Weikun, Wen Jun, An, Billy, Raj, and Vanessa for their hard work!
-See also these CQT highlights of our work and of Wen Jun.
+See also these highlights of Wen Jun and of our work on NUS news, Phys.org, and the CQT homepage.

 Feb 2023